Configuration

 find out the default location you can use the unbound-anchor command

-option enabled.
+again with the -vvv option enabled.
 To enable DNSSEC, we add

-under the server
+auto-trust-anchor-file under the

 # enable DNSSEC